The Activity Grader allows you to access and edit all student scores for a specific activity using one screen.

 - Submit All Scores to save and submit all (including previously saved scores).

-- Use Return to simultaneously return all grades and feedback that you have entered and saved, but not submitted to students.
+- Return all scores and feedback that you have entered and saved, but not submitted to students.

-- Use Curve (where available) to curve the activity's scores by specifying a lower possible maximum score.
+- Curve scores (where available) by specifying a lower possible maximum score.

 - Auto-fill scores, meaning you can choose to assign the same score to a group of students for the selected activity; grouping options include unscored, unsubmitted, submitted and unscored, all, or selected (only appears when student checkboxes are selected).
 Choose the group, enter the grade, indicate whether you want to Return scores to students, and click OK.